Cryptocurrency adoption is growing throughout the world. More and more people are making these transactions.

-As you can see from crypto statistics like these, almost 17 million people around the world use a blockchain wallet.
+As you can see from statistics like these, almost 17 million people around the world use a blockchain wallet.

-What’s really interesting about crypto statistics is that roughly 1/3 of Nigerians use cryptocurrency, while one in five people in the Philippines and Vietnam do as well.
+What’s really interesting about crypto is that roughly 1/3 of Nigerians use cryptocurrency, while one in five people in the Philippines and Vietnam do as well.

 A Crypto Social Media Post Gets Uploaded Every Two Seconds

-We think it’s safe to say that based on crypto statistics like these that the world of cryptocurrency is pretty exciting for a lot of people and garners a lot of attention.
+We think it’s safe to say that based on statistics like these that the world of cryptocurrency is pretty exciting for a lot of people and garners a lot of attention.